Thermodynamically consistent machine learning model for excess Gibbs energy: Methods

-\paragraph{Data Losses.} In the individual data losses, we use the \texttt{SmoothL1Loss()} loss function from \textit{PyTorch}~\cite{Paszke2019}, which is less sensitive to outliers than the mean squared error loss.
-The parameter $\beta$ in the SmoothL1Loss() function, which controls the transition between the mean absolute and mean squared error, was empirically set for each data type individually.
+In the individual data losses, we use the \texttt{SmoothL1Loss()} loss function from \textit{PyTorch}~\cite{Paszke2019}, which is less sensitive to outliers than the mean squared error loss.
+The parameter $\beta$ in the \texttt{SmoothL1Loss()} function, which controls the transition between the mean absolute and mean squared error, was empirically set for each data type individually.

-$\mathcal{L}_\mathrm{VLE}$ penalizes the average deviation of the two logarithmic activity coefficients predicted with HANNA from the respective experimental values derived from the VLE data for the binary systems from the training set:
+$\mathcal{L}_\mathrm{TPXY}$ penalizes the average deviation of the two logarithmic activity coefficients predicted with HANNA from the respective experimental values derived from the TPXY data for the binary systems from the training set:

-where $N_\mathrm{VLE}$ is the number of VLE data points in the training batch.
+where $N_\mathrm{TPXY}$ is the number of TPXY data points in the training batch.

 Similarly, $\mathcal{L}_\mathrm{ACI}$ takes into account errors in the prediction of the activity coefficients at infinite dilution $\ln \gamma_i^\infty$ for the binary systems from the training set: